adobe/aio-theme/README.md

 Or run following commands:

-* To build and preview a production version of the site: `yarn start`.
+* To build and preview a production version of the site: `npm run start`.
-* To build and preview a production version of the site with path prefix: `yarn start:prefix`.
+* To build and preview a production version of the site with path prefix: `npm run start:prefix`.
-* To build and preview a development version of the site with hot reloading: `yarn dev`.
+* To build and preview a development version of the site with hot reloading: `npm run dev`.

 ### Adding a Path Prefix